 At Consitution Hill you can transfer to the Red Route.

 - Mining District – home to Anglo-American one of the famous mining houses; small outdoor pedestrian ‘museum’ along Main St with very interesting story boards and old mining gear

-MuseumAfrica, run by the City is underfunded, mismanaged and is frankly a disgrace; the Sci-Bono Discovery Centre at the old Electric Workshop is a great museum for older children and young adults; Anglo-Gold Ashanti’s excellent adaptive re-use of the Turbine Hall is an amazing building well worth a visit.
-SAB World of Beer is also in Newtown.
+- Newtown: The Sci-Bono Discovery Centre at the old Electric Workshop is a great museum for older children and young adults; Anglo-Gold Ashanti’s excellent adaptive re-use of the Turbine Hall is an amazing building well worth a visit.

-- Main St Walks offer general walking tours of the inner city (usually Tuesdays and Thursdays) and Maboneng precinct (Thursdays, Fridays and Saturdays) Check www.mainstreetwalks.co.za/tours for more details.
-There are shuttle buses from the Red City Bus stop at the Carlton Centre over week-ends
+- Main St Walks offer general walking and cycling tours of the inner city.
+Check www.mainstreetwalks.co.za/tours for more details.

 - Past Experiences run a wider range of excellent, more off-beat tours.
 See www.pastexperiences.co.za.
 Contact numbers 011 678 3905 or 083 701 3046

 - Lucille Davie has written extensively on Joburg and knows a huge amount about the city.
 She runs at least 8 tours and will always tailor make tours specifically for you.
 See www.lucilledavie.co.za/jozi-tours

 - Self-drive if you know what you want to see/experience and use Google maps to the main sights/sites